tanem/stweam/README.md

   // Do something with the tweet.
 });

-// You can also pipe the output to some destination:
+// You can also pipe the output to some destination.
-// stweam.pipe(new stream.Writable());
+// stweam.pipe(...);

 // Set a keyword to track.
 stweam.track('beaker');